SAD

 Why Some People Dread Winter: Coping with Seasonal Affective Disorder

-As the days get shorter and temperatures start to dip, a surprising number of people find that their mood takes a nosedive as well.
-If you’ve ever experienced increased lethargy, irritability, or sadness during the winter months, you’re not alone.
-Seasonal Affective Disorder (SAD) is a type of depression that affects millions globally at a specific time of year, usually in the winter.
-Here in Canada, it is estimated that at least 15% of the population will experience SAD at least once in their lifetime, with the likelihood increasing in populations residing in the northern territories.
+As the days get shorter and temperatures drop, many people notice that their mood shifts with the season.
+If you’ve ever felt more tired, irritable, or sad during the winter months, you’re not alone.
+Seasonal Affective Disorder (SAD) affects millions of people around the world at the same time each year, usually in winter.
+In Canada, at least 15 percent of the population will experience SAD at some point, with rates higher in northern regions.

-Those with recurring SAD experience a range of symptoms that can impact them anywhere from mildly to severely.
-These include social withdrawal, loss of interest in most activities, low mood, fatigue, sleeping more than usual, weight gain, and carbohydrate cravings.
-While these symptoms are similar to those of clinical depression, they are cyclical in nature, often subsiding as spring and summer approach.
+People who struggle with SAD notice symptoms that range from mild to severe.
+These may include social withdrawal, losing interest in activities, low mood, fatigue, sleeping more than usual, weight gain, and craving carbohydrates.
+Although these symptoms resemble clinical depression, they tend to follow a seasonal pattern and often ease once spring and summer return.

 Melatonin Overproduction